Feature request #3806

 It would be intuitive for the search radius to start at the edge of the symbol, rather than at the edge of the actual object (which is often smaller than the symbol), which is what it does now.

-#6 Updated by Damien Boilley over 5 years ago
+#6 Updated by Damien Boilley about 12 years ago

 I second this demand: in other GIS, there is no tolerance for the identify or select tool, or maybe 1 pixel.
 But when you click on the representation of an object, you select or identify it.